 - You will not have the 24/7 case management and support that a surrogacy agency can offer, which can be incredibly important when encountering unexpected situations or delays.

-- You and the intended parents will be responsible for obtaining and coordinating services, as well as direct communication about sensitive topics (like selective reduction, termination and financial issues).
+- You and the intended parents will be responsible for obtaining and coordinating services for your private surrogacy arrangement, as well as direct communication about sensitive topics (like selective reduction, termination and financial issues).

 - You will not have a professional protecting your rights and interests like a surrogacy agency would.